thelfer/MFrontGallery/docs/web/install.md

 ### Variables affecting the compilation of `MFront` files

+#### Option passed to domain specific languages

+The following variables can be used to define options passed to domain specific languages:

 - `MFM_BUILD_IDENTIFIER`: string variable specifying a build identifier.
+  By default, the build identifier exported by `MFront` will be empty.
   Defining this variable is only supported when using a version of `TFEL` greater than `4.1`.
-- `MFM_TREAT_PARAMETERS_AS_STATIC_VARIABLES`: boolean variables stating
+- `MFM_TREAT_PARAMETERS_AS_STATIC_VARIABLES`: boolean variable stating
-  if parameters shall be treated as static variables.
+  if the parameters shall be treated as static variables.
+By default, parameters are not defined as static variables by `MFront` allowing their modifications at runtime.
+The way of modifying parameters depends on the interface considered.
 Defining this variable is only supported when using a version of `TFEL` greater than `4.1`.
+- `MFM_ALLOW_PARAMETERS_INITIALIZATION_FROM_FILE`: boolean variable
+  stating if `MFront` shall generate code for reading parameters from an external text file located in the current directory at runtime, a feature supported by most interfaces.
+By default, `MFront` does generate this code.
+Defining this variable is only supported when using a version of `TFEL` greater than `4.1`.

+`MFrontGallery` may use more refined variables to define the options passed to `MFront`' domain specific languages.
+The name of those variables depends on the name of the considered interface and the type of the material knowledge considered.

+Assuming that the `castem` interface as been enabled for behaviours, the build identifier passed to the domain specific languages of `MFront`' files compiled with this interface is defined by one of the following
+variables:

+- `MFM_CASTEM_BEHAVIOURS_BUILD_IDENTIFIER`
+- `MFM_CASTEM_BUILD_IDENTIFIER`
+- `MFM_BUILD_IDENTIFIER`

+The definition of all those variables is optional.

 ### Interface selection